Vicksburg municipal election: Monsour holds narrow lead over Bailey for South Ward Alderman - The Vicksburg Post

 The race for Vicksburg’s South Ward alderman is a close one, as opponents Alex Monsour and Vickie Bailey are currently within 120 votes of each other.

-There were 206 absentee ballots cast prior to election day, which will be added to the total number of votes.
+There were 206 absentee ballots cast prior to election day, which were added to the total number of votes.
 However, not all absentee ballots were cast in the South Ward.

+There are still 19 mail-in absentee ballots that need to be counted.
+They will be added to the total number of votes over the next five days, as they are delivered.

 If he is officially declared the winner, this will mark Monsour’s second term.
 Bailey, the former city youth development/network director, is running for her first term as alderman.